sysgears/apollo-universal-starter-kit/README.md

   This starter kit is different from most of the starter kits out there, because it uses Webpack not only for front end, but for back-end code as well.
-This enables powerful Webpack features for back-end code, such as conditional compilation, embedding non-js files and CSS stylesheets into the code, hot code reload, etc. To use external backend set `serverConfig.url` at `tools/webpack.app_config.js`
+This enables powerful Webpack features for back-end code, such as conditional compilation, embedding non-js files and CSS stylesheets into the code, hot code reload, etc.

 - [Webpack] and [Expo] for mobile front-end